Archmonger/Conreq/source/docs/contrib/docs.md

 ## Adding/Editing a Docs Page

-1. Create a new markdown file within `source/docs/`, or edit an existing markdown file.
+1. Create a new markdown file within `source/docs/`, or edit an existing markdown file within this folder.
 2. Fill in this file with any markdown text you want!
 3. _If you made a new file:_ Add this file to the navigation bar within `mkdocs.yml`.